RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

         problem.custom_files.append(name='myModel', filename='customBilayer.py', language='python')

-You can then use this in your calculations in the same way as a normal, MATLAB custom model.
+You can then use this in your calculations in the same way as a MATLAB custom model.

 *****************
 C++ Custom Models